apache/trafficcontrol/docs/source/admin/traffic_ops/using.rst

 Server Assignments
 ------------------
 Click the **Server Assignments** button at the bottom of the screen to assign servers to this delivery service.
-Servers can be selected by drilling down in a tree, starting at the profile, then the cache group, and then the individual servers.
+Servers can be selected by drilling down in a tree, starting at the profile, then the :term:`Cache Group`, and then the individual servers.
 Traffic Router will only route traffic for this delivery service to servers that are assigned to it.

 .. _asn-czf: